Schools: K-12 FAQs

 Who should be tested and how often?

-In addition, any school currently open is subject to the minimum testing requirement standards established by Cal/OSHA.
-These standards include response testing for exposed cases and outbreak testing for everyone weekly until no longer considered an outbreak.
-Please refer to Cal/OSHA guidance for complete details.
+Schools are subject to the minimum testing requirement standards established by Cal/OSHA.
+These standards include response testing for exposed cases and weekly outbreak testing for everyone until no longer considered an outbreak.
+Please refer to Cal/OSHA guidance for complete details and the Safe Schools for All Hub for K-12 testing strategies.

 - What is the process to receive the BinaxNOW antigen test?